 Minimally Invasive Spinal Surgery in Israel

 The camera magnifies the surgical site and allows him to get a better visual of the complex structure and delicate nerves that are being handled in this surgery.
-The camera acts as a "better set of eyes" and guides the surgeon in field of operation.
-The surgical tools being used in the surgery are a part of a new modern technology, which gives the surgeon a better control of every move he makes, and considers to be state of the art machinery for this kind of procedures.
+The camera acts as a "better set of eyes" and guides the surgeon in the field of operation.
+The surgical tools being used in the surgery are a part of a new modern technology, which gives the surgeon a better control of every move he makes, and considers to be a state of the art machinery for this kind of procedures.

 At the end of the surgery, the endoscopic equipment is removed, the small incisions are sutured and bandaged.

 Minimally invasive spine surgery is an attractive option for patients who wish for a faster recovery, smaller skin incisions and scars and a significantly reduced risk.

 Is my medical problem suitable for this surgery?

 This new technology is generally used by neurosurgeons to treat patient who suffer from: degenerative-dystrophic changes in the spine, spinal column deformities (scoliosis, kyphosis), tumors, vertebral fractures and herniated disks.

 Here in HMC, our experts recommend this surgery for the following cases:

 - Fixation of the spine: for the degenerative changes in the structure of the intervertebral discs.

 - Microsurgical removal of herniated discs: relieving pressure and pain, making the recovery process faster and easier than the traditional open surgery.